annabush092/syncedIn-backend/README.md

 Allow users to directly message each other, but also give them the option to block direct messages

 If I make updates to a user, how do I force the page to reload and show those changes without totally reloading the site?

+Catch error in frontend if server is down and sends any response besides 200...